SimpliField/express-reaccess/README.md

 Set your logging function here to get debugging informations.

+## Static methods
+`express-reaccess` comes with some convenience static methods to deal with `methods` properties.

+### [strings] : reaccess.methodsAsString(methods)
+Return an array of strings from the methods property of a right.

+### methods : reaccess.stringsToMethods(strings)
+Return the methods value of a right from an array of strings.

 ## Static properties
 Reaccess use bitwise operators to match methods.
 The reaccess function provides static constants to help you make cleaner code.